MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Operators.md

 Runs the pipeline before it in the background, in a PowerShell job.
-This operator acts similarly to the UNIX control operator ampersand (`&`), which runs the command before itasynchronously in sub shell as a job.
+This operator acts similarly to the UNIX control operator ampersand (`&`), which runs the command before it asynchronously in sub shell as a job.

 This operator is functionally equivalent to `Start-Job`.
 The following example demonstrates basic usage of the background job operator.